reneemuriel/Automated_ET_Analysis_Framework_MT/README.md

 ```
 ET analysis can then be started by performing the following 3 steps:

-1. Enter the paths to the input and output paths.
+1. Enter the paths to the input and output directory.
 2. Specify execution options.
 3. Press the "Start Analysis" button.
 Execution may take a few hours, and the GUI may freeze in this time, without there being a problem.
 Do not force quit the application in case this happens, as all progress will be lost.